Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-connections/nodes-conditions.md

 This is a simple example – you can use the conditions feature to design complex conversation paths based on the criteria that suit your business.

-This article, therefore, takes you to the options available within the XO Platform that allow you to configure node connection conditions.
+This article, therefore, takes you to the options available within the XO Platform that allow you to configure sequence connection conditions.

 ## Types of Conditions